bogdan-tanygin/ffans/README.rst

 License
 -------
-Copyright (C) 2011,2013-2017 Dr. Bogdan Tanygin and Dmytro Matskevych.
+Copyright (C) 2006,2011,2013-2017 Dr. Bogdan Tanygin, Mr. Dmytro Matskevych, present repository contributors, and authors specified at the source files beginning.

 The FFANS is a free software made available under the GPL License.
 For details see the LICENSE file.